Stephen A. Fraser | Partner

 Stephen A. Fraser represents clients in complex litigation, including commercial, employment, and securities disputes, before federal and state courts and arbitral tribunals across the United States.

-Mr. Fraser has litigated issues of first impression in complex disputes at the trial court, appellate court, and state supreme court levels, including key decisions under Delaware and Illinois law concerning procedural and substantive law, including as to the extraterritorial application of state securities laws and the applicability of confidentiality and non-disparagement provisions in contracts to speech during litigation.
+Mr. Fraser also litigates issues of first impression in complex disputes to resolution.
+His cases have yielded decisions in Delaware and Illinois, including as to the applicability of confidentiality and nondisparagement provisions in contracts to speech during litigation.

 Mr. Fraser earned a B.S.F.S.
 (Foreign Service) summa cum laude from Georgetown University in 2006 and a J.D. with Honors from the University of Texas School of Law in 2012.
 While in law school, Mr. Fraser was the Online Content Editor of the Texas Law Review and received the Outstanding Editor Award for his work.